kovidgoyal/calibre/manual/faq.rst

       no longer allows third party software to connect to their devices using a USB cable.
 Instead use a wireless connection, via the calibre Content server.
-    * Make sure you are running the latest version of calibre.
-The latest version can always be downloaded from `the calibre website <https://calibre-ebook.com/download>`_.
+    * Make sure you are running the latest version of calibre (currently
+      |version|).
+The latest version can always be downloaded from `the calibre
-      You can tell what version of calibre you are currently running by looking at the bottom line of the main calibre window.
+      website <https://calibre-ebook.com/download>`_.
+You can tell what
+      version of calibre you are currently running by looking at the bottom line of the main calibre window.
     * Ensure your operating system is seeing the device.
 That is, the device should show up in Windows Explorer (in Windows) or Finder (in macOS).
     * In calibre, go to :guilabel:`Preferences->Ignored Devices` and check that your device